dev-william-tan/ToyRobotSimulator/README.md

 The toy robot must not fall off the table during movement.
 This alsoincludes the initial placement of the toy robot.

 Any move that would cause the robot to fall must be ignored.

+### To add:

+1. Help command
+2. CI GHA
+3. Clean up/refactor instructions
+4. Maven build and test steps